Skip to content

 None

-le Any
+le object

 If not None, check that parameter value is less than or equal to le.